AZ-400: Designing and Implementing Microsoft DevOps Solutions

 package: '$(Build.ArtifactStagingDirectory)/**/*.zip'

-- Implement retention policies to manage storage and maintain feed cleanliness.
+- Implement automated retention policies to purge stale artifacts and optimize storage costs.

 Watch Video